mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 Simply run the tool, select the `Save File Type` for the input save as well as the `Target Console`.
 Then simply press `Convert save file` and select your existing (decrypted) save.

-Lastly, follow the on-screen instructions for the post-work.
-Or continue reading below.
+Lastly, follow the on-screen instructions for the post-work to get the new save loaded onto your target device.
+For instructions, see [Copying the New Save File to the Target Console](#copying-the-new-save-file-to-the-target-console).

 ![Screenshot of the tool.](https://i.imgur.com/9gtNHnV.png)